 SCA offers a range of programs for youth ages 15-19.
 Whether you want to serve in your local community or explore public lands across the country, SCA has something for you!

 Make a difference in your own neighborhood by joining an SCA Community Crew.
 Crew members are recruited from the local community and commute to local parks or other work sites each day.
 Whether you want to get out in the ﬁeld on weekends during the school year or work ﬁve days a week during the summer, community crews allow you to improve trails, restore parks, and learn about the environment in your own region.
 Working with other teenagers from your community, you’ll have the chance to explore green job opportunities and prepare for a career in urban conservation… all in your own backyard.

 The updated application for 2015 SCA Leadership Crews will be ready by November 1st, 2014.

 SCA’s Conservation Leadership Crew is a fee-based, hands-on conservation service experience that adds an exciting new dimension to SCA’s National Crews.
 You will walk away with concrete outdoor skills certiﬁcations and a focused training on leadership, wilderness medicine, and outdoor education, all within SCA’s hallmark structure of giving back to mother nature through hands-on conservation service.

 Read more about SCA’s new Leadership Crew programs.

 Have a National Crew Experience in your own backyard.
 Members of Regional Crews take on essential service projects at national parks, forests, and wildlife refuges near their communities.
-Members are often recruited locally and spend most of their time camping and serving on protected lands closer to home.
+Members are often recruited locally and camp or commute while serving on protected lands closer to home.

 Read more about SCA’s Regional Crew programs.